Marek Zivala: Arrest, trial and imprisonment

-Just hours after his last kill, Zivala approached and successfully seduced a 26-year-old university student in Veľký Meder, whom agreed to have sex with him in a hotel room in Nitra.
+Just hours after his last kill, Zivala approached and successfully seduced a 26-year-old university student in Veľký Meder, who agreed to have sex with him in a hotel room in Nitra.
 However, while making love, she noticed that her partner tried to wrap a belt around her neck, something she fiercely and successfully resisted.
 Fearing that he would be caught, Zivala fled, but not long after, he was finally apprehended by police in Dubnica nad Váhom.

 During his subsequent interrogation, Zivala admitted to all three murders, but blamed the victims for "humiliating" him, refusing to accept responsibility for his crimes.
 He was ordered to undergo several psychiatric evaluations, with the psychiatrists determining that he was a sexual sadist with homosexual tendencies and high intelligence.
 After a 4-year-long trial, the Nitra Regional Court found him guilty of all three murders and sentenced Zivala to life imprisonment without parole.
 To this day, he is serving his sentence with other life-sentenced inmates at the Leopoldov Prison.